About the trust

 Yes.
 The Trust will consider requests that fit within its funding guidelines from religious or faith-based organizations, provided that services offered are inclusive, nondiscriminatory, do not promote specific religious doctrine, and do not involve proselytizing or require participation in religious activities.

-The Trust’s alignment criteria are listed to help applicants understand the many factors used by the Trust to evaluate funding requests, and should help grantseekers determine if a funding request is well-suited to the Trust’s interests.
-The strongest requests directly align with one or more of the strategies identified in the relevant Trust program area, and demonstrate all or nearly all of the characteristics listed in the alignment section.
-The more characteristics an application has and the greater an applicant’s strength in each of these areas, the more likely its application will be successful.
+The Trust’s alignment criteria describe the many factors used by the Trust to evaluate funding requests.
+The strongest requests directly align with one or more of the strategies identified in the relevant Trust program area and demonstrate all or nearly all of the characteristics listed in the alignment section.

 An organization whose work benefits a variety of populations is more likely to be competitive if it has a specific program focused directly on one of the Trust’s four Program Areas, with at least two years of measurable outcomes related to the strategies identified in the relevant Program Area.

-No. In order to apply for funding, an applicant must meet all the Eligibility requirements.
+No. In order to submit an inquiry, an applicant must meet all the eligibility requirements.

 No. The Trust strictly follows its current grantmaking guidelines, as described on this website.
-The Trust’s guidelines changed significantly in January 2014 to match the Trust’s 2014-2018 Strategic Plan, which was updated for 2019-2023.
-The Trust’s grantmaking prior to 2014 followed different guidelines.
 Please note, inquiries are not accepted for Discretionary grants.

 No. The Trust only makes grants to tax-exempt organizations that qualify as public charities.